 Every year the National NAIDOC Awards Ceremony is held in a nominated national focus city as a focal point of the National NAIDOC Week.
 The 2019 National NAIDOC Awards Ceremony focus city is Canberra.

-The 2019 Awards Ceremony will be held on land of the Ngunnawal and Ngambri people on Saturday 6 July at the National Convention Centre, Canberra.
+The 2019 National NAIDOC Awards Ceremony was held on land of the Ngunnawal and Ngambri people on Saturday 6 July at the National Convention Centre, Canberra.

 With 2019 being celebrated as the United Nations International Year of Indigenous Languages, it’s time for our knowledge to be heard through our voice.